kcarnold/cs344/content/forums.md

 This week:

-- Prep 3 is due Monday.
+- Prep 3, including the quiz, is due Monday.
 It's substantially smaller than it used to be (reload the page if chapter 4 stuff still shows up).
 - Homework 2 is due Tuesday.
 You may need to come to lab on your own time to finish it up.
 - Discussion posts are due by class time on Wednesday (this had been incorrect on Moodle, sorry). **Come to class prepared to discuss an interesting point that someone else raised.**
+- Our first **Reflection** is due on Wednesday.
 - I'm considering having a check-in quiz this week; if so, that will be on your own time and probably open on Thursday.
 - We'll work on Homework 3 on Friday.

+I look forward to seeing everyone on Monday!

 ## Week 2: Data